Fields2Cover/Fields2Cover/README.rst

 ^^^^^^^^^^^

 First, clone this repository.
-Then, from the main folder of the project:
+Then, from the source code folder of the project:

 .. code-block:: console